Eduardo-Guerra-Alvarez/nvim/README.md

 # Configuration NVIM

+## MacOs

 First you need to install nvim in your MacOs
-- I install with the command:
+- Install with the command:
 ```
 brew install nvim
 ```